abelkocsis/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone-spuriously-wake-up-functions.rst

-.. title:: clang-tidy - misc-spuriously-wake-up-functions
+.. title:: clang-tidy - bugprone-spuriously-wake-up-functions

-misc-spuriously-wake-up-functions
+bugprone-spuriously-wake-up-functions
 =================================

 Finds ``cnd_wait`` or ``wait`` function calls in an ``IfStmt`` and tries to